ASE-FS21-TrialNError/TrialNError-Server/README.md

 npm run start:prod
 ```

-This command runs the application in the Production mode.
+This command runs the application in the production mode.

 ### Run unit tests